-Every qualifying disclosure must be notified immediately to the HAMA who will keep a log and register the details (the HAMA can be contacted via email: nigel.stannard@bcpcouncil.gov.uk or via telephone: 01202 128784.
+Every qualifying disclosure must be notified immediately to the HAMA who will keep a log and register the details including allocating a unique reference number (the HAMA can be contacted via email: nigel.stannard@bcpcouncil.gov.uk or via telephone: 01202 128784.
 In each instance, when the matter is resolved, the HAMA must be notified promptly, and the register will be updated.
 If the allegation is without foundation or resolved informally, the register will reflect this, but it is crucial that a record is maintained of all allegations for transparency and audit purposes.